TablePress/TablePress/readme.txt

 * TablePress now understands many more formulas, just as you know them from Excel!
 * The formulas even support text strings now, which enables many new ways of automatically creating table content.
+* When exporting tables, potentially dangerous formulas will be escaped, to increase protection against CSV injection attacks.

 **Behind the scenes**

 * Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
 * Updated external libraries to benefit from enhancements and bug fixes.
 * Automated code compatibility checks and build tools simplify chores for easier development.
-* Support for PHP 8.1.
+* Support for PHP 8.1 and PHP 8.2.
 * TablePress 2.0 requires WordPress 5.8.

 = Version 1.14 =